Bitspark is a bankless money transfer company that helps you convert cash to cryptocurrency, globally.

 The downward trend is referred to as crypto winter.
 Everyone went through it and only a few companies managed to survive.
 In fact, every emerging technology goes through the same cycle as the Gartner Hype Cycle explains.
 An explosion of hype is followed by disinterest, and if the technology finds real use cases, interest returns but then guided by different principles and attitudes – serious consideration, not frenzied spending.

 That’s where we find ourselves now.
-Interest has returned and companies that survived crypto winter because they have a skilled team, real use case, and simply a great product or service, are there to reap the benefits of springtime.
+Interest has returned, Bitcoin price is increasing, and companies that survived crypto winter because they have a skilled team, real use case, and simply a great product or service, are there to reap the benefits of springtime.

 Despite a major $41 million hack in May 2019 - the 6th biggest in crypto history - Binance is still going strong and remains the biggest centralised crypto exchange by trading volume.
-The crypto exchange has maintained its momentum during the crypto winter and the business continues to extend and diversify, with plans to launch its own blockchain and DEX.
+The crypto exchange has maintained its momentum during the crypto winter and the business continues to extend and diversify, with plans to launch its own Binance stablecoin and DEX.
+You can essentially deposit into Binance through our cash to crypto service using the mobile app.

 Payment service provider Bitpay, one of the largest in the world, is still in the game.
 They now work with over 30 e-commerce and point of sale integrators to promote the use and acceptance of bitcoin.
 The company achieved record growth in 2017, remained profitable in 2018, and is looking forward to a bright 2019 as they continue to sign up new business that accept bitcoin payments.